SFJAZZ.org | Indigenous Legacy of Jazz

 The history of jazz – an art form that has been saddled with the problematic descriptor “America’s Classical Music” for decades – is widely known as the story of cultural collisions, discrimination, oppression, slavery, creativity, resourcefulness, and liberation.

-And though the drums ringing in Congo Square by African slaves in the 1740s led directly to the evolution of uniquely American music – the blues and eventually jazz – the art’s development in the early 20th century included foundational contributions by another persecuted population subjected to white dominance, marginalization, and subjugation – communities that inhabited the North American continent for thousands of years before the arrival of white Europeans.
+And though the drums played in Congo Square by African slaves in the 1740s led directly to the evolution of uniquely American music – the blues and eventually jazz – the art’s development in the early 20th century included foundational contributions by another persecuted population subjected to white dominance, marginalization, and subjugation – communities that inhabited the North American continent for thousands of years before the arrival of white Europeans.

 Born and raised on the Coeur d’Alene reservation in Idaho, Bailey was widely known as both “Mrs. Swing” and “The Queen of Swing,” and was among the first jazz artists of Indigenous heritage to enjoy widespread popularity, initially finding regional fame on the West Coast in the mid 1920s.
 Inspired by pioneering singers Ethel Waters and Bessie Smith and a veteran of work with Bing Crosby and the Dorsey Brothers, Bailey gained national exposure in the early 30s through her association with Paul Whiteman’s orchestra, with whom she recorded her signature song “Rockin’ Chair,” as well as with the “King of Swing,” clarinetist Benny Goodman, and Bailey’s then-husband, the vibraphonist and bandleader Red Norvo.